BASIC CARE FOR A PYGMY GOAT

 choice year round.
 It is especially important for bucks and wethers to ensure they are drinking

-plenty of water to help prevent urinary calculi (stones).
-Both Purina and Sweetlix make a
+plenty of water to help prevent urinary calculi.
+Both Purina and Sweetlix make a mineral just

 A regular vaccination and worming schedule is a very important part to keeping a goat healthy.